 If the employer provides vacation pay plans to employees, the employer shall give vacation time off or payment in lieu of time off, as required by company policy or practice.
-Employees must be notified in writing of any company policy or practice that results in the loss or forfeiture of vacation time or pay.
+Employees must be notified in writing or through a posted notice of any company policy or practice that results in the loss or forfeiture of vacation time or pay.
 Employees not so notified are not subject to such loss or forfeiture.